NomicFoundation/hardhat/README.md

 * Avoiding coupling with other js frameworks (ie: mocha).
 A buidler-script must be runnable without invoking buidler.
 * Being extensible without the need to fork it.

-As an extra, I also want to offer the possibility to write tests in typescript.

 ## Architecture documentation

 ### Buidler environment